 However, the cruel persecution of the CCP government shattered my serene and happy life.
-In August of 2002, I traveled to the northwest with my husband to spread the gospel to a few of our co-workers in Christ.
+In August of 2002, I traveled to the northwest with my husband to spread the gospel to a few of our co-workers in the Lord.
 One night, while I was meeting with two brothers and sisters who had only recently accepted God’s work in the last days, I suddenly heard a loud crash and saw the door being violently kicked down and six or seven fiendish-looking police wielding batons rush in.
 One of the policemen pointed at me and said with a vicious snarl, “Handcuff her!”
 Two policemen ordered us to stand by the wall and not to move, while they began to rummage through the boxes and chests in the house like a bunch of raiding bandits.
 They carefully searched anything that they suspected might be used to conceal things and, in no time, they had turned the whole place inside out and upside down.
 Finally, one of the policemen found a gospel pamphlet and a book of God’s word in my sister’s bag and glared at me with a fierce stare, yelling, “Damnit, are you looking to get yourself killed?
 Coming up here and spreading your gospel.
 Where did this come from?”
 I didn’t respond and so he barked at me saying, “Not gonna talk, eh?
 We’ll open that mouth of yours.
 Get moving!
 You’ll talk where we’re going!”
-With that he dragged me out of the house and threw me into the police car.
+With that he dragged me out of the house and threw me into a police car.
 At that time, I realized that they hadn’t just sent six or seven policemen—the road outside was lined on either side with many armed special police.
 When I saw how much manpower they had deployed to apprehend us, I became very frightened and, without thinking, began praying to God asking for His guidance and protection.
-Not long after, a passage of God’s word came clearly to my mind, “You should know that all things in the environment around you are there by My permission, I arrange it all.
+Not long after, a passage of God’s word came to my mind, “You know that all things in the environment that surrounds you are there by My permission, all planned by Me.
 See clearly and satisfy My heart in the environment I have given to you.
-Do not fear, Almighty God of hosts will surely be with you; He has your back and He is your shield” (“Chapter 26” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
+Do not fear, the Almighty God of hosts will surely be with you; He stands behind you and He is your shield” (“Chapter 26” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 “That’s right!”
 I thought.
 “God is my pillar; no matter what kind of situation I may encounter, God, the Ruler and Creator of all things, is always by my side.
-As long as my heart remains quiet before God, God will lead me to overcome whatever situation I may face.
-For, God is faithful and it is He who rules over and orchestrates all things.”
+He will lead me to overcome whatever situation I may face.
+For, He is faithful and it is He who rules over and orchestrates all things.”
 Thinking these things, I regained my sense of calm.

 From the first day I arrived at the prison, I was forced to perform exhausting physical labor.
 I had to work over ten hours a day, and I had to knit one sweater, or make thirty to forty articles of clothing, or package ten-thousand pairs of chopsticks every single day.
 If I was unable to complete these tasks, my prison term would be extended.
 As if the extreme physical labor was not exhausting enough, at night we were forced to partake in a kind of political brainwashing intended to break our spirits, in which we were made to study prison rules, the law, Marxism-Leninism, and Mao Zedong Thought.
 Whenever I heard the correctional officers propounding their atheist absurdities I would feel sick to my stomach and feel pure hatred for their despicable, shameless ways.
 The entire time I was in prison, I never had a single night of sound sleep—we would often be startled from our sleep in the middle of the night by the whistles of the prison guards.
 They would either make us get up and stand in the corridor for no apparent reason or assign us tasks like hauling potatoes, corn and feed.
 Each bag weighed over 50 kilograms.
 During winter nights, we had to contend with howling, bone-chilling winds.
 We’d creep and hobble our way along, one foot at a time, sometimes even collapsing under the weight of our loads.
-Often, I would drag my weary body back to my cell at two or three in the morning, exhausted and teary eyed.
+Often, I would drag my weary body back to my cell at two or three in the morning, exhausted and teary-eyed.
 On such nights, a mixture of fatigue, cold and anger would keep me from falling back to sleep.
 Whenever I thought about how I still had to endure three long years of imprisonment, I would fall even deeper into despair and my whole body would feel paralyzed with exhaustion.
 God was well aware of my suffering, and at my lowest points, He guided me to remember this passage of His words, “Do not be discouraged, do not be weak, and I will make things clear for you.
 The road to the kingdom is not so smooth; nothing is that simple!
 You want blessings to come to you easily, do you not?
 Today, everyone will have bitter trials to face.
-Without such trials, the loving heart you have for Me will not grow stronger and you will not have true love for Me” (“Chapter 41” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
+Without such trials, the loving heart you have for Me will not grow stronger and you will not have true love for Me.
+Even if these trials consist merely of minor circumstances, everyone must pass through them; it’s just that the difficulty of the trials will vary from one person to another” (“Chapter 41” of Utterances of Christ in the Beginning in The Word Appears in the Flesh).
 God’s words were a deep comfort for my aggrieved and suffering heart and they allowed me to understand His will.
 The situation I now found myself in was a real test.
 God wanted to see if I would remain loyal to Him in the midst of such suffering and whether or not I truly loved Him.
 Though three years in jail was a very long time, with God’s word to guide me and God’s love to support me, I knew I wasn’t alone.
 I would rely upon God to endure all of the pain and suffering and overcome Satan.
-I couldn’t allow myself to become timid; I had to have the resolve and the courage to pursue the truth, and I had to make a stand for righteousness and seek to be a person with truth and humanity.
+I couldn’t allow myself to become timid.

 In September of 2005, my term came to an end and I could finally put the dark days of prison behind me.
 As I walked out of jail, I took a deep breath and thanked God from the bottom of my heart for His love and protection, which had allowed me to survive through my prison term.
 Because of my personal experience of being arrested and persecuted by the CCP government, I now know what is righteous and what is evil, what is good and what is wicked, and what is positive and what is negative.
 I know what I should abandon everything to pursue and what I should reject with hatred and curses.
 Through this experience, I truly came to know that God’s word is God’s own life and is invested with supernatural powers that can be the driving motivation behind man’s life.
 As long as man lives by God’s word, he is capable of overcoming all of Satan’s forces and can prevail even in the most adverse of circumstances.
-Just as Almighty God says, “My words are the forever unchanging truth.
-I am the supply of life for man and the only guide for mankind” (“You Ought to Consider Your Deeds” in The Word Appears in the Flesh).
-From now on, no matter what obstacles or difficulties I face, I am willing to do my utmost to pursue the truth, to seek to live truly by God’s word, and to live out a meaningful life!
+Thanks be to God!